 Set up in 2011, the All-Party Parliamentary Group (APPG) on Ovarian Cancer is made up of MPs and peers and meets several times during the year.
 Target Ovarian Cancer provides secretariat duties for the group.

-Purpose of the APPG
+The purpose of the APPG is:

 - to provide a forum for MPs and Peers to discuss ovarian cancer related issues